FREDVUNI/next-blog/README.md

 This blog supports both dark 🌙 and light ☀️ themes.
 Users can switch between themes by clicking a theme switcher button.
 Styles and themes can be customized in the `styles/` directory.

-Setting up Prisma with Google Auth and MongoDB typically involves a few steps.
-Here's a general guideline for creating a README file:

 ---

-# Setting up Prisma with Google Auth and MongoDB
+## Setting up Prisma with Google Auth and MongoDB

 This guide outlines the steps required to integrate Prisma with Google Authentication while utilizing MongoDB as the database.